Dinoyan/Auto-Mark/README.md

 # Auto Marker

 Python script to complie and run C programs and output it to a .txt file.
-Then compare the output with the right output.
+Then compare the output txt file with the solution.